AlexandruGabriel02/minesweeper/README.md

 # minesweeper
-Simple minesweeper game I made to get used to Python and Pygame.
+Simple minesweeper game I made to get used to Python + Pygame and GitHub.